 - Tell all of your health care providers that you take gadobenate dimeglumine.
 This includes your doctors, nurses, pharmacists, and dentists.

-- Tell your doctor if you have had a drug like this one before.
-This medicine has a heavy metal called gadolinium in it.
-Gadolinium can stay in parts of the body for months to years after getting gadobenate dimeglumine.
-This has not been shown to be harmful in people with normal kidneys.
-However, some people may be at higher risk.
+- Tell your doctor if you have taken a drug like this one before.
+This medicine has a metal called gadolinium in it.
+Small amounts of gadolinium can stay in parts of your body like the brain, bones, skin, and other body parts for months to years.
+It is not known how this gadolinium may affect you.
+So far, this has not been shown to be harmful in people with normal kidneys.
+However, some people may be at higher risk from gadolinium staying in the body.
+This includes pregnant women, young children, and people who have had many doses of gadolinium drugs.
 If you have questions, talk with your doctor.

 - Kidney failure has happened with gadobenate dimeglumine in people who already had kidney problems.
 Talk with the doctor.